ayonli/ngrpc/api-node.md

 Reloads the app programmatically.

-This function is rarely used explicitly, prefer to use the CLI `reload` command or `ngrpc.sendCommand("reload")` instead.
+This function is rarely used explicitly, prefer the CLI `reload` command instead.

 ----